Islam in China

 Islam has been practiced in China since the 7th century CE.
-There are an estimated 20 million Muslims in China, less than 2 percent of the total population.
+There are an estimated 25.9 million Muslims in China according to the 2020 National Census, less than 2 percent of the total population.
 Though Hui Muslims are the most numerous group, the greatest concentration of Muslims reside in northwestern China's Xinjiang autonomous region, which contains a significant Uyghur population.
 Lesser yet significant populations reside in the regions of Ningxia, Gansu and Qinghai.
-Of China's 55 officially recognized minority peoples, ten of these groups are predominantly Sunni Muslim.
+Of the People's Republic of China's 55 officially recognized ethnic minorities, ten of these groups are predominantly Sunni Muslim.
+Shia Muslims are also present in China, particularly among communities with historical and cultural ties to Central Asia and Iran.